simtownai/simtown/README.md

   - rotate to incoming messages if idle
 - (Alex) player can only write to NPC if within range

+- laggy on weak devices
+  - on android mobile, there is a black background instead of a map when using WebGL renderer
+  - `WARNING: texture bound to texture unit 0 is not renderable.
+It might be non-power-of-2 or have incompatible texture filtering (maybe)?`
+  - This happens because tileset image `assets/tiles/modernexteriors/Modern_Exteriors_16x16/Modern_Exteriors_Complete_Tileset.png` is 2816x6304 which is bigger than 4096
+  - so weak devices now use canvas instead of webgl, but canvas is inefficient
 - Freeze on movement
   - probably because no actions left
 - Generate first message with the talk action